neatnik/omg.lol/info/Features/dns.md

 ---
 Description: DNS can be complex, but we try to keep it simple
-Last Updated: 2023-02-27 5:08 AM EST
+Last Updated: 2023-02-27 11:08 PM EST
 ---

 # DNS Guide

 DNS, or *domain name system*, is a system that maps domain names to IP addresses.
 (It does other things, too, but bear with me.)

 For example, omg.lol doesn’t really “live” at the domain omg.lol.
-It _really_ lives at the IP address 5.78.160.207, but it’s not practical to say things like _“hey check out my web site at one five nine dot eight nine dot two four seven dot one three one,”_ so the internet needed a way to map domain names to IP addresses.
+It _really_ lives at the IP address 5.78.160.207, but it’s not practical to say things like _“hey check out my web site at 5 dot seven eight dot one six zero dot two oh seven,”_ so the internet needed a way to map domain names to IP addresses.
 And DNS is that very system.

 ## DNS records